pelican-eggs/eggs/software/foldingathome/README.md

 [Folding@Home](https://foldingathome.org/) is a distributed computing project aimed at simulating protein folding and other molecular dynamics.

+## User Account

+You can setup an User Account to track your PPD (Points per Day) and done WUs (Work Units).
+To get a Passkey visit the [Folding@home Passkey Site](https://apps.foldingathome.org/getpasskey)

+## Teams

+You can add your earned Points to a Team that you support.
+This is not nessesary as the points are just to track how much work was done (with some exeptions).
+Here is the [full List of the Teams](https://stats.foldingathome.org/team)

 ## Remote Control

 You can connect via FAHControl to your instance.
 WebUI is not supported because it wouldn't be password protected.